mathspp/mathspp/pages/02.blog/01.pydonts/boolean-short-circuiting/item.en.md

 ---
 metadata:
     description: "In this Pydon't we explore what Boolean short-circuiting for the `and` and `or` operators is, and how to use this functionality to write more expressive code."
-title: "Boolean short-circuiting | Pydon't"
+title: "Boolean short-circuiting | Pydon't 🐍"
 ---

 In this Pydon't we explore what Boolean short-circuiting